 - 60% reduction in compulsions—higher concentrations of CBD and higher doses typically predicted larger reductions in compulsions.

-- 49% reduction in intrusive thoughts, but the later cannabis use sessions were associated with smaller reduction in those intrusions later in the study period.
+- 49% reduction in intrusive thoughts, but the later cannabis use sessions were associated with a smaller reduction in those intrusions later in the study period.

 - 52% reduction in anxiety after using cannabis.

 Note: Veriheal does not intend to give this as professional medical advice.
 Do not attempt to self-diagnose, or prescribe treatment based on the information provided on this page.
 Always consult a physician before making any decision on the treatment of a medical condition.